"…top quality song-writing, and in Simon York, easily one of the finest vocalists in the UK right now." (Reflections of Darkness magazine)

-Luxury Stranger is an English band built up around founder member Simon York.
+Luxury Stranger is an English band built up around founder member Simon York "easily one of the finest vocalists in the UK right now" (Reflections of Darkness Magazine).
 Luxury Stranger is based in Nottingham, UK.

 Luxury Stranger played it's first gig on Friday, 5th September 2008 at Junktion 7, Nottingham.
 In December 2008, Luxury Stranger signed with Major Digital (an off-shoot of Germany's Major Records).
 December saw the birth of the 'A Funeral Party' event which were live music and DJ nights currated by members of Luxury Stranger.